acbg/mycv/index.md

 __Postdoctoral Researcher__, [Aalto University](https://www.aalto.fi), Espoo, Finland

 - Developed Python-based tools for statistical analysis of complex datasets.
-- Created simulation models for LEDs and PV cells, enhancing understanding of performance.
+- Created simulation models for LEDs and PV cells, enhancing understanding of performance and electroluminescent cooling.
+- Designed, fabricated and characterised different optoelectronic devices.
 - Maintained and operated advanced fabrication and characterization systems.
 - Supervised and trained junior researchers on experimental and analytical tools.